 What do we mean by company culture?

-Company culture is a catch all term for its set of behaviours, values and belief systems that dictate how it operates both externally and internally.
+Company culture is a catch-all term for its set of behaviors, values, and belief systems that dictate how it operates both externally and internally.
+A strong culture in the workplace is vital for enhancing employee engagement and overall organizational success.

 Workplace culture, then, impacts and influences the following: